-For the six months ended June 30, 2021, the Company declared and paid monthly common distributions on common stock of \$3,022,762 or approximately \$0.50 per share.
+For the six months ended June 30, 2022, the Company declared and paid dividends on the Series A Term Preferred Stock of approximately \$0.9 million or approximately \$0.63 per share.

-The characterization of distributions paid to stockholders, as set forth in the Financial Highlights, reflect estimates made by the Company for federal income tax purposes.
+The characterization of distributions paid to common stockholders, as set forth in the Financial Highlights, reflect estimates made by the Company for federal income tax purposes.
 Such estimates are subject to change once the final determination of the source of all distributions has been made by the Company.